maxpenner/DECT-NR-Plus-SDR/README.md

 | 7 | work_chscan_async()      | called upon finished channel measurement (event-driven)                   |
 | 8 | start_threads()          | called once during SDR startup to start application layer threads         |
 | 9 | stop_threads()           | called once during SDR shutdown to stop application layer threads         |

+For any firmware, start_threads() is always called first, followed by work_start_imminent().
+Only then are all other work-functions called.
+For event-driven functions, calls are only made if and when the associated event occurs.
+As soon as the SDR is to be terminated, stop_threads() is called, and any firmware must stop.

 ## Directories